pacific-studies.net

 • Teaching Experiences (2018)

-ANTH202 Polynesia and its Peoples — University of Waikato
+— University of Waikato

 This course is concerned with the indigenous cultures and societies of the vast ‘Polynesian Triangle’, from their ancient explorations and settlements, through their engagements with Western colonialism, Christianity and capitalism, to their contemporary nations and diasporas.
 The course aims to provide students with an up-to-date overview of scholarly knowledge on Polynesia and its peoples, primarily from the perspective of the discipline of anthropology.